deepchecks/deepchecks/README.md

 data integrity, distribution mismatches, and more.

-## 🔢 Tabular Support, 🖼️ Computer Vision & 🔤 NLP Support
+## 🔢 Tabular, 🖼️ Computer Vision & 🔤 NLP Support

 **This README refers to the Tabular version** of deepchecks.